Chang-yup/IMU_Kalman-filter_MATLAB/README.md

 **3. Edit Initializing variables.**

-unit_transform_acc : Converting constant for LSB to N/m^2 (Maybe you can get these in the datasheet.
-I call the raw data's unit as LSB, It could be wrong.
+unit_transform_acc : Converting constant for LSB to N/m^2 (I call the raw data's unit as LSB, It could be wrong.
 The important thing is that you should convert imu_raw_data_units to SI units.)

 unit_transform_gyro : Converting constant for LSB to rad/s